grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 #### Copy function name

-This action copies the full name of the function that the block represents.
+When you click **Copy function name**, the full name of the function that the block represents is copied.

 #### Sandwich view